-Did you know there are 21 things to know about US expat taxes in 2021?
+Hold on to your hats expats!
+We’ve got 23 things to know about US expat taxes in 2023?
 From tax requirements to treaties, child benefits, and more – it’s that time of year to break open your income slips and bank statements!
-The IRS has officially opened up tax season 2020, and we have everything you need to know to prepare for it.
+The IRS has officially opened up tax season 2022, and we have everything you need to know to prepare for it.

 If you take a look inside your US passport, you’re going to see a blurb about US taxes.